nix1947/pythonProjects/django-rest/README.md

 ```

 ## Register your first app.
-- After creating apps register it with `django` in `settings.py` as shown below.
+- After creating apps register it in your  `project` using `settings.py` file as shown below.

 ```python
 INSTALLED_APPS = [